Fanny Ardant: Personal life

 Fanny Ardant was the youngest of five children born to a cavalry officer and his wife.
 She was raised in Monte Carlo where she was educated at a convent school.
 A voracious reader, she discovered Proust at age 15 and felt as though his writings were for her.

-When she was 27 her father died and the shock of his loss never left her.
-Shortly before his death Ardant started acting on stage.
-However following her father's death she followed his advice and went to university in Aix-en-Provence where she read Political Science.
-Upon graduation she took a job working for the French embassy in London from which she was sacked for poor time keeping and being dishevelled.
+When she was 27, her father died and the shock of his loss never left her.
+Ardant had started acting on stage shortly before his death.
+However after his death, she followed his advice and went to university in Aix-en-Provence, where she read Political Science.
+Upon graduation, she took a job working for the French embassy in London, from which she was sacked for poor time keeping and for being dishevelled.
 The latter was attributed to the social whirl she enjoyed in London.

 Ardant continued working odd jobs in London before deciding, almost on a whim, to go to drama school.
 She returned to France for her studies and before long began acting on stage and then on television.
-At the age of 31 she was contacted by François Truffaut who had spotted her in a television drama and wanted to cast her in The Woman Next Door.
-While working together Ardant and Truffaut fell in love and in 1983 she gave birth to their daughter Josephine.
+At the age of 31 she was contacted by François Truffaut, who had spotted her in a television drama and wanted to cast her in The Woman Next Door.
+While working together, Ardant and Truffaut fell in love, and in 1983 she gave birth to their daughter Josephine.
 Truffaut died a year later from a brain tumour.

+In August 2007, Ardant expressed her "admiration" for the Red Brigades leader Renato Curcio as a "hero", adding she "considered the Red Brigades phenomenon to be very moving and passionate".
+For her comments, the actress was sued in the Italian courts by Piero Mazzola, the son of an Italian policeman killed by the Red Brigades.